 |École Montessori International de Montréal||Montessori||Standard-enriched||9 to 15||Limited|

-There are some great Montessori schools and daycares in Montreal and the Greater Montreal Area (GMA).
+There are some great Montessori schools and daycares in Montreal and the Greater Montreal Area (GMA), in Quebec.
 This includes schools in Mount Royal, Westmount, Dollard, Hampstead, and Cote Saint-Luc.

 Montreal Montessori schools typically have mixed-age classes with lots of interaction, student-to-student teaching, and group and independent work.
 They also normally have teachers who are trained by a Montessori accrediting or certifying institute such as the American Montessori Internationale or Montessori Accreditation Council for Teacher Education.